A geometric basis for materials families in inorganic solids: Results

-This facet structure has direct physical meaning.
-Because the facet coefficients $a_{f,s}$ define the effective chemical potentials $\tilde\mu_s$ for all materials on facet $f$, members of a given facet share a common chemical fingerprint.
-Consequently, materials grouped together by the model are expected to exhibit similar trends in any property governed by energy differences.
-This insight provides the foundation for our subsequent results.
-Remarkably, the same max-affine model—trained solely on bulk formation energies—can be used \emph{without retraining} to capture systematic trends in defect formation energies, spatial correlations in high entropy materials, and electrochemical stability.
-In the following section, we show how the facet-dependent chemical potentials furnish a compact, interpretable framework for predicting substitution, vacancy, and interstitial energetics across chemically diverse materials.
+Within these regimes, the facet coefficients $a_{f,s}$ define the effective chemical potentials $\tilde\mu_s$ for all materials on facet $f$, so that members of a given facet share a common thermodynamic fingerprint.
+Materials on the same facet are therefore expected to exhibit similar trends in any property governed by energy differences.
+If the seven-facet structure reflects genuine thermodynamic families rather than merely an economical fit to formation energies, this organization should also manifest directly in observables such as defect energetics and elemental mixing behavior.